DavDag/CppConsoleGameLibrary/README.md

 ## Version
 - 1.0 Uploaded on GitHub !
+- 1.1
-- 1.1 Added function to update only a region of the buffer.
+	- Added function to update only a region of the buffer.
+- 1.2
+	- Added function to draw Frames and Text !
+  - Added function to check if a Key Is Pressed.
+  - Some minor bug fixes.